Chlorides can be present in concrete either due to addition / contamination during construction or from contamination post construction.

 Post construction contamination can be due to de-icing salts on structures close to roads, motorways & car parks or because of a marine environment.

 Excessive levels of chloride present in the concrete can accelerate the electro chemical corrosion of the steel reinforcement creating up to 2.2 times volume increase, this can then cause spalling and cracking of the concrete around it.
+This is communally know as “concrete cancer”.

-The chloride testing to determine the chloride content of concrete can be carried out from a small drilling sample then testing it in our laboratories with strict reference to the methods outlined in BS 1881 and BS 4551.
+The chloride testing to determine the chloride content of concrete can be carried out from as small drilling sample then testing it in our laboratories with strict reference to the methods outlined in BS 1881 and BS 4551.